Major, minor, and honors in Art History

 It is a college requirement that 20 of the 32 credits required for graduation must be OUTSIDE the major.
 This means that one can take no more than 12 courses in the major, unless one graduates with more than 32 credits, in which case the surplus can also be in the major.

-For Art History Majors, the one required credit of studio art course work counts as within the Major, but additional credits of studio art count as outside.
+For Art History Majors, the 1 required credit of studio art course work counts as within the Major, but additional credits of studio art count as outside.
 Thus, an Art History Major graduating with 32 credits could take no more than 3 additional art history credits beyond the 8 art history credits that are required for the Major.
 But an Art History Major could take as many more studio credits as desired.

 Honors in Art History

-Requirements for admission to Honors do not differ from those for admission to the Course major.
+Requirements for admission to Honors do not differ from those for admission to the Course Major.
 Once admitted to the Honors Major, students will be expected to maintain an average of B+ or better in all courses in art history.

-An Honors Major in Art History requires three two-credit preparations, consisting of three 2-credit seminars.
+An Honors Major in Art History requires three 2-credit preparations, consisting of three 2-credit seminars.
 The normal prerequisite for any art history seminar is 2 credits of previous art history course work.
 Each seminar will be examined in a three-hour written examination and an individual 30-minute oral.

-An Honors Major in Art History must fulfill the requirements for a 9-credit Course major.
+An Honors Major in Art History must fulfill the requirements for a 9-credit Course Major.

 An Honors Minor in Art History will take one 2-credit seminar, and must have done at least two other courses in Art History.
 Only one of those credits can be a transfer credit.